Pong: Impact and legacy

 Several publications consider Pong the game that launched the video game industry as a lucrative enterprise.
 Video game author David Ellis sees the game as the cornerstone of the video game industry's success, and called the arcade game "one of the most historically significant" titles.
 Kent attributes the "arcade phenomenon" to Pong and Atari's games that followed it, and considers the release of the home version the successful beginning of home video game consoles.
 Bill Loguidice and Matt Barton of Gamasutra referred to the game's release as the start of a new entertainment medium, and commented that its simple, intuitive gameplay made it a success.
 In 1995, Flux magazine ranked the game 56th on their "Top 100 Video Games."
 In 1996 Next Generation named it one of the "Top 100 Games of All Time", recounting that "Next Generation staff ignor[ed] hundreds of thousands of dollars of 32-bit software to play Pong for hours when the Genesis version was released."
 In 1999, Next Generation listed Pong as number 34 on their "Top 50 Games of All Time", commenting that, "Despite, or perhaps because of, its simplicity, Pong is the ultimate two-player challenge – a test of reaction times and very simple strategy stripped down to its barest essentials."
 Entertainment Weekly named Pong one of the top ten games for the Atari 2600 in 2013.
 Many of the companies that produced their own versions of Pong eventually became well known within the industry.
 Nintendo entered the video game market with clones of Home Pong.
-The revenue generated from them—each system sold over a million units—helped the company survive a difficult financial time, and spurred them to pursue video games further.
-After seeing the success of Pong, Konami decided to break into the arcade game market and released its first title, Maze.
-Its moderate success drove the company to develop more titles.
+The revenue generated from them—two systems sold over a million units combined—helped the company survive a difficult financial time, and spurred them to pursue video games further.
 In 2015, The Strong National Museum of Play inducted Pong to its World Video Game Hall of Fame.